9 Apr 2026,

 #1.
 Get medical records

-If you or someone you love had an injury from a car crash, then you need as many documents from the hospital as possible to prove your case.
-Provide a detailed description of injuries from the accident with your doctor.
-Tell them all your symptoms because they can only record what you tell them.
+If you or someone close to you has had an injury from a car crash, it’s crucial to gather as many medical documents from the hospital as possible to support your case.
+Make sure to provide your doctor with a detailed description of the injuries you sustained in the accident.
+Tell them about all the symptoms you’re experiencing, as they can only record what you share.

 #2.
 Get an experienced attorney quickly